 If you find this doesn’t work, you can try the next solution to resolve the Windows 10 last device malfunctioned error.

 Solution 2.
-Try a Different USB Port
+Try a Different USB Cable or Port

 This is another simple fix when you encounter the last USB device malfunctioned Windows 10 error.
 If reconnecting the USB drive cannot help you, try connecting it to your PC with a different USB port.